muhammedkucukaslan/advanced-todo-api/README.md

    ```sh
    go run cmd/main.go
    ```
-    > **Note:** If you are **not** using Docker, make sure you have a running PostgreSQL database on your machine and that your `.env` file is configured with the correct database connection details.
+    > ⚠️**Note:** If you are **not** using Docker, make sure you have a running PostgreSQL database on your machine and that your `.env` file is configured with the correct database connection details.

    If you are able to use Makefile, you can also run the following command to start the application: